OpenLiberty/demo-devmode/README.md

 ```
 </details>

-7. Change the `io_openliberty_guides_system_inMaintenance` variable in `src/main/liberty/config/server.xml` to true.
+6. Change the `io_openliberty_guides_system_inMaintenance` variable in `src/main/liberty/config/server.xml` to true.
 Changes are reflected in the http://localhost:9080/health endpoint.
 Undo this afterwards.

-8. Make changes to the `src/main/webapp/index.html` (or any other webapp files).
+7. Make changes to the `src/main/webapp/index.html` (or any other webapp files).
 Changes are reflected on the home page http://localhost:9080/.

+##### Hot testing

+1. Go to the console where you started dev mode, and press Enter.
+The integration tests are run on a separate thread while dev mode is still active.

 <details>
-    <summary>9.
+    <summary>2.
 Create the src/test/java/it/io/openliberty/sample/HealthEndpointIT.java class as an integration test.
 Press Enter in the console.
 The tests are run and should pass. </summary>

 ```
 package it.io.openliberty.sample;